Gmail Alternative in 2024: Is This the Best Private and Secure Option?

 Their title reads: “Gmail: Private and secure email at no cost”.
 But is that really true?
 Furthermore, is it possible to have privacy and security at no cost?
 To have your cake and eat it?

-Let’s cut straight to the chase: no, Gmail is not a private and email, plain and simple.
+Let’s cut straight to the chase: no, Gmail is not a private and secure email, plain and simple.

 Firstly, the issue with Gmail (and G Suite products as a whole) is that they do not use end-to-end encryption (E2EE).
 Google claims your emails are safe but only encrypts your emails via STARTTLS, which is not actual end-to-end encryption.